IvanTepes/Space-Facts/testing.md

 ## Browser used in testing

 * **[Google Chrome 81.0.4044.138](https://www.google.com/chrome/)**
-    - Is uses for testing site through all developing process and DevTools for responsiveness and scaling issues on different screen sizes.
+    - Used for testing site through all developing process and DevTools for responsiveness and scaling issues on different screen sizes.
 * **[Mozilla Firefox 76.0.1](https://www.mozilla.org/en-US/exp/)**
-    - Is uses for testing site and responsiveness and scaling.
+    - Used for testing site and responsiveness and scaling.
 * **[Opera Web Browser 68.0.3618.104](https://www.opera.com)**
-    - Is uses for testing site and responsiveness and scaling.
+    - Used for testing site and responsiveness and scaling.
 * **[Microsoft Edge 44.18362.449.0](https://www.windowscentral.com/microsoft-edge)**
-    - Is uses for testing site and responsiveness and scaling.
+    - Used for testing site and responsiveness and scaling.

 * Testing was conducted on the browsers above on the first three browsers such as **Google Crome**, **Mozilla Firefox** and **Opera Web Browser** no problems or bugs were noticed.